dam2452/RanchBot/READMEen.md

 ---

-# 🎥 RanczoKlipy Bot 🤖
+# 🎥 RanchBot 🤖
 🎥 Watch the RanczoClips Bot in action:
 [![🎬 Watch the video](https://img.youtube.com/vi/3Tp3qJHLFPI/maxresdefault.jpg)](https://www.youtube.com/watch?v=3Tp3qJHLFPI)

-**RanczoKlipy Bot** is a highly customizable Telegram bot designed to manage and process video clips from the popular TV series "Ranczo." 🎬 The bot allows users to search for specific quotes, manage their own video clips, and perform various administrative tasks related to user management and content moderation.
+**RanchBot** is a highly customizable Telegram bot designed to manage and process video clips from the popular TV series "Ranczo." 🎬 The bot allows users to search for specific quotes, manage their own video clips, and perform various administrative tasks related to user management and content moderation.

 ## 🌟 Features